Skip to main content

 Bucket 2: Long-term growth portfolio = More volatile, less liquid assets

-While higher growth assets like stocks, equity and high yield ETFs and mutual funds are liquid by design, they have historically been more volatile.
+While higher growth asset classes like equity and high yield fixed income through ETF's and mutual funds are liquid by design, they have historically been more volatile.
 You don’t want to have to sell them (at a potential loss) to meet an expense need, but rather use them to replenish the first bucket as appropriate.
 Bucket 2 can also include investments like real estate and private investments that are may be far less liquid than stocks, etc. It’s critical to know and document your acceptable level of volatility and illiquidity in Bucket 2.

 Bucket 2